Tips on How to Reduce Air Consumption During Scuba Diving

 18 – Keep your Position

 Adjust your trim so your body points in the direction you want to go.
 If you swim forward, then make sure your body stays horizontal.
 That way, your head, and shoulders break your body through the water, and your legs and fins don’t have to fight water resistance.
-The less water you disturb, the less air you need.
+The less water you disturb, the less energy and air you need.

 19 – Keep Warm